-Erasmus+ grants currently cover 34 countries as below: The Cyprus Institute was awarded ERASMUS Charter on 11 December 2013 and its ID Code is CY LEFKOSI02.
+Erasmus+ grants currently cover 34 countries as below: The Cyprus Institute was awarded ERASMUS Charter on December 11, 2013 and it was renewed on February 27, 2021.
+Its ID Code is CY LEFKOSI02.

-Austria, Belgium, Bulgaria, Cyprus, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom
+Austria, Belgium, Bulgaria, Cyprus, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden

-Iceland, Liechtenstein, Norway, Serbia,The Republic of North Macedonia, Turkey
+Iceland, Liechtenstein, Norway, Serbia,The Republic of North Macedonia, Turkey, United Kingdom

 THE AIM OF ERASMUS+